-One of my favorite lessons from the permaculture design course I completed last year is to arrive at solutions rather than impose them.
+One of my favorite lessons from the permaculture design course I completed last year was to arrive at solutions rather than impose them.

 Truth be told, most of us march around imposing ourselves onto others all the time.
-We prescribe our beliefs, opinions, values, assumptions and agendas onto the world–often in the name of saving it, of course.
+Guilty as charged.
+We prescribe our beliefs, opinions, values, assumptions and agendas onto the world – often in the innocent and well-intentioned name of saving it, of course.

 But when we force a solution onto a problem it usually backfires.

-The greatest teacher of this lesson is found in nature, where change happens slowly, evolving over a period of time to avoid upsetting the overall balance of the system.
-Humans aren’t that different.
+The greatest teacher of this lesson is nature, where change happens slowly, evolving over a period of time to avoid upsetting the overall balance of the system.
+Humans aren’t all that different.
 When change happens abruptly, we don’t adjust well.

-Earlier this week, I shared my intention to “let go” of a project I’ve been working on in order to make space for something else.
+Earlier this week, I announced my intention to let go of a project in order to make space for something else.
 But my announcement of that decision didn’t go well.

-Because no one else stepped up to assume the role that I had hoped to let go of, I was faced with another decision: Will I impose my solution onto the group, or will I arrive at a different solution over time?
+Because no one else stepped up to assume the role I wanted to let go of, I was faced with yet another decision: Will I impose my solution onto the group, or will I arrive at a different solution over time?

 Call it caving.
 Call it people-pleasing.
 Call it what you will.

-The truth remains that sometimes our best intentions don’t go exactly as planned.
-We have to adjust, roll with, modify, and sometimes even concede.
-We have to find other ways of achieving our goals, looking for new solutions to the same end.
+But the truth remains that sometimes our best intentions don’t go exactly as planned.
+We adjust, roll with, modify, and sometimes press the pause button.

-While I know that holding onto this responsibility will delay the advancement of my other projects and goals, I agreed to continue my involvement for three more months, when a replacement can be named.
+While I know that holding onto this responsibility will delay the advancement of my other projects and goals, I agreed to continue my involvement for a bit longer, until a permanent replacement can be named.

 But at the end of the day, we can choose to evolve slowly, like nature, eventually finding the right solution.